A highly competitive scholarship of $13,000 per year

-You will be notified by the end of the third week in December if you are or are not moving forward in the process.
+You will be notified within the first two weeks of January if you are or are not moving forward in the process.
 Each finalist will receive an invitation to participate in an interview on campus towards the end of January.